beverlymedtech/firmware/timer/README.md

 ## STM8S High Speed Internal RC Oscillator
 The STM8S207K8T6C can use a High Speed Internal RC Oscillator as its system clock source.
 The clock is factory calibrated for a temperature of 25 degrees Celsius and with a supply voltage of 5 Volts.
 However for accuracy when implementing communication protocols the oscillator output frequency can be trimmed by the user.
 The user can fine tune the Oscillator using the CLK_HSITRIMR register.
 The value of the trim can be set from a value of -4 to +3 all as two complement binary integers.
 (100b to 011b).

+# Calibration Principle
+The STM8S207K8T6C microcontroller uses either a post processed signal from its power source, or an external signal generator as a reference timebase to calibrate its internal high-speed oscillator.
+To estimate the frequency of the resultant calibration signal, the microcontroller counts square pulses of the high speed internal oscillator, and stores them in a capture register when calibrating.
+To validate, or test that the calibration has been done properly the frequency of the high speed internal oscillator can be measured from the configurable clock output pin (CCO).

+# Convert US Main Output AC Power to Square Signal and Main Output Voltage to a 5 Volt Power Supply Voltage

 # Uncertainty of Calibrated HSI frequency
 ## Example
 **High Speed Internal Oscillator Trimming**